-|Objectives||1.
-To develop knowledge and understanding of the principles and rules of evidence law used in the process of fact finding in both civil and criminal litigation in New South Wales and in the Federal jurisdiction
+1. knowledge and understanding of the principles and rules of evidence law used in the process of fact-finding in both civil and criminal litigation in New South Wales and in the Federal jurisdiction

 This course will introduce students to the legal rules governing the adducing of evidence and proof of facts in civil and criminal trials.
 The course is structured to meet the admission requirements for practice as a legal practitioner in New South Wales and the other Australian States and Territories.

 Topics covered will include relevance, kinds of evidence, competence and compellability, privileges, adducing evidence in court, the examination of witnesses, burdens and standards of proof, discretionary exclusion of evidence including illegally obtained evidence and judicial warning as to unreliable evidence.
 Also, the exclusionary rules relating to admissibility of evidence will be covered, namely, the rule against hearsay and its exceptions, the opinion rule, admissions and confessions, character and credibility, tendency and coincidence, and documentary evidence.

-The course is based on the "Uniform Evidence Law" with the main focus on the Evidence Act 1995 (NSW).
+The course is based on the ""Uniform Evidence Law"" with the main focus on the Evidence Act 1995 (NSW).
 Reference will also be made to the counterpart Evidence Act 1995 (Cth) and particularly to where there are differences in specific provisions of the legislation.

 LAWS1001A, LAWS1001B, LAWS1002A, LAWS1002B, LAWS2003A, LAWS2003B, LAWS3004A, LAWS3004B, LAWS4003 (or equivalents).

-Lecture: for 1 hour(s) per Week for Full Term
+Face to Face On Campus 1 hour(s) per Week for Full Term